dasassygoat/ComputerSetupDocumentation/NewWinSystem.md

 - VNC Viewer?
 - Python 3?
 - git?
-- dnspy - _current issue with the check sums differences_
+- dnspy - _current issue with the check sums validating so its not installed

 **Applications:** _(Can be installed through Chocolatey but prefer to not)_
 - Visual Studio 2017 (Self updates)
+  - Cloud Explorer
+  - Github Extension for VS (Have to check and see if any part is being used)
-- Web Essentials - Add File / Open CMD Prompt Here
+  - Web Essentials - Add New File / Open CMD Line Here / File Nesting
 - Visual Studio Code (Self updates)
   - c#
   - Docker